fumeapp/docs/content/en/index.md

 features:
   - Auto-scaling web infrastructure fine-tuned for Nuxt.js
   - Zero-downtime deployments and rollbacks
-  - Environment variable and secret management
+  - Environment variable management
   - Custom application domain support
-  - DNS management
-  - Certificate management and renewal
+  - Deploy both headless and SSR environments
   - CI friendly

 ---
 ## What is Fume?

 Fume is an auto-scaling serverless deployment platform for Nuxt.js.
-Manage your Nuxt.js infrastructure on gain the power of scalability and simplicity of serverless.
+Manage your Nuxt.js infrastructure and gain the power of scalability and simplicity of serverless.

 Fume abstracts the complexity of managing Nuxt.js applications